-Hanging in the E street atrium of the GSA Headquarters Building is a newly created work of art from American artist Jacob Hashimoto.
-Commissioned through GSA’s Art in Architecture program, Jacob Hashimoto’s Kites is currently only partially installed.
+Hanging in the E street atrium of the GSA Headquarters Building is a work of art from American artist Jacob Hashimoto.
+Commissioned through the GSA Art in Architecture program, Jacob Hashimoto’s Kites is currently only partially installed.
 Designed to fill two symmetrical glass courtyard atriums inside the GSA building, installation of the second half of Hashimoto’s artwork is still pending construction of the second atrium.

 Kites, Jacob Hashimoto, 2013